crcdng/svr/README.md

 * `<alt>` is the altitude/elevation angle in degrees [-90..90]
 * `<azi>` is the horizontal angle in degrees [0..360]

-The orientation data comes out of A-Frame with the horizontal angle restricted to [0..360].
+The orientation data comes out of [https://aframe.io/](https://aframe.io/) with the horizontal angle restricted to [0..360].

 Configure the following objects: